Introduction to OTBN

 OTBN (the OpenTitan Big Number accelerator) is a specialized coprocessor designed for cryptography.
 It runs as part of OpenTitan in addition to the main processor, Ibex.
 The OTBN hardware block could also run as part of a different system and interact with a different main processor, but this page will focus on the OpenTitan context.

 This page is an introduction and overview of OTBN.
-For more detailed information, see the technical specification and the ISA guide.
+For more detailed information, see the technical specification, the ISA guide and, the Developer’s guide.

 How OTBN executes programs